-I jog for thirty minutes four times a week for cardio-vascular reasons.
-My pace is just under ten minutes-per-mile.
-Whenever I think about jogging, I think about what a fairly well known presenter and author stated in a taped seminar, words to the effect, "What's the use of running for three years if it only extends your life three years?"
+I jog for thirty minutes four times a week, for cardio-vascular reasons.
+My pace is just under ten minutes-per-mile; recently I found out I'm much slowwe—more like 12 minute miles.
+Whenever I think about jogging, I think about what a fairly well-known presenter and author stated in a taped seminar, words to the effect, "What's the use of running for three years, if it only extends your life three years?"
 When I remember what he said, it never fails to piss me off.
-Like so many of us he jumped to a conclusion based on what "HIS" perception of the world and in this case, jogging; namely that running was drudgery and a waste of time.
+Like so many of us, he jumped to a conclusion based on what "HIS" perception of the world and in this case, jogging; namely that running was drudgery and a waste of time.
 It's an ego thing.
-If I don't like it, how could anybody else like it.
+His view, if I don't like it, how could anybody else like it.
 For me he was definitely wrong.
-Even if running was drudgery, there are significant immediate benefits.
-Here are some of them: Improved heart and cardio-vascular health, reduction of stress, you feel better about yourself, you are more relaxed, helps keep weight down, you have more energy, etc, etc. Sorry, I get side tracked easily and all of the comments related to his remarks are really another issue, I was just venting, so back to the my story.
+Even if running was drudgery, which it isn't, there are significant immediate benefits.
+Here are some of them: Improved heart and cardio-vascular health, reduction of stress, you feel better about yourself, you are more relaxed, helps keep weight down, you have more energy, etc, etc. Sorry, I get side tracked easily and all of the comments related to his remarks are really another issue, I was just venting, so back to my story.

 On Monday, February 4, 2008, as I began my run, my chest began to feel tight.
-I attributed it to the cold so I tightened the neck draw strings on my pullover jacket and finished my run.
+I attributed it to the cold, so I tightened the neck draw strings on my pullover jacket and finished my run.
 The next day the same thing happened and again I attributed it to the cold.
 I don't run on Wednesdays.
-About twenty minutes into my Thursday run my chest began to hurt.
-I thought it was heart-burn and I was able to force myself to belch and to some measure the discomfort subsided.
+About twenty minutes into my Thursday run, my chest began to hurt.
+I thought it was heart-burn and I was able to force myself to belch and to some measure the discomfort subsided, which I felt confirmed my diagnosis.
 I was able to finish my run.
 At this point I should have gone to the Emergency Room (ER), but I didn't.
 I told myself it was just heart-burn, even though it didn't feel like previous heart-burn.
-When I got home I took a couple of antacids to support my theory, although I felt fine.
+When I got home, I took a couple of antacids to support my theory, although I felt fine.
 I told myself, "Let's see what happens tomorrow."

 Around two-o'clock I decided I would give it another attempt.
 Lest I repeat myself, everything happened as it did during the morning run.
 Because I felt perfectly fine when I wasn't running, I concluded it must be some form of indigestion problem similar to my wife's, for which she is taking Prilosec.
 Dumb logic, but it fit what I wanted, namely indigestion and no heart problem.
 Really, really stupid.
 I was a proverbial "Stupid BCI."
 So I took one of my wife's Prilosec, while she checked on how to increase my life insurance because I told her I had decided I would try again tomorrow.
 As a short side note: one of the doctors that treated me later told me that for Prilosec to work I would have had to use it about a week.
 I guess that's why they say, "Don't diagnose yourself and prescribed your own medicine."